 Figure 4 - Logon Duration tab

-At the top of the dialog session details are displayed like Connection Date and Time, Address, Reconnect, Total Logon, and broad stage breakdown of the logon process.
+At the top of the dialog session details are displayed like Connection Date and Time, Address, Reconnect, and Total Logon.

 In the middle area of the dialog, the broad stages are broken down first into Client/Server Start Up Details and Citrix Receiver Start Up Stages.
-You can hover over the stage acronym names to see what they stand for.
+You can hover over the stage names to see a description.

 Figure 5 - Find additional info by hovering over a metric

-Finally, the lower part of the dialog includes the detailed Logon Duration Session Launch details.
+Finally, the lower part of the dialog includes the detailed Logon Duration Stage details.
 These details identify the specific elements: group policy objects, delivery controllers, scripts, registry extensions, etc that cause the long logon.

 Figure 6 - Session Launch Details section of session dialog